-So, it seems as if Intego’s customer support team is likely to be fairly quick in offering help.
+So, Intego’s customer support team is fairly knowledgeable and quick.
 It’s also worth noting that you can get support in English, French, or Japanese!

 Speed and Performance: Will Intego Antivirus Slow Down My System?

-While some antivirus software is unwieldy and can slow down your device, we didn’t find this to be the case with Intego.
-Whether you’re running a Quick Scan or Full Scan, we’ve found the software to be fairly lax on your computer’s resources:
+While some antivirus software is unwieldy and can slow down your device, we didn’t find this to be the case with Intego:

-- As we’ll detail further down in the article, the Quick Scan was more system-intensive than the Full Scan, though neither slowed down our Mac to any great degree.
+- The Quick Scan was more system-intensive than the Full Scan, though neither slowed down our Mac to any great degree.

 How long does a scan take?

-So, we’ve mentioned that you have two options when it comes to running a virus scan on your Mac.
-Whether you’re running an ad-hoc scan or scheduling one for later, you can choose from Quick Scan and Full Scan.
+You have two options when it comes to running a virus scan on your Mac.
+Whether you’re running an ad-hoc scan or scheduling one for later, you can choose between a quick scan and a full scan.

-It’s worth bearing in mind that the time each scan will take can vary widely depending on a number of factors.
-For example:
+It’s worth bearing in mind that the time each scan will take can vary widely depending on a number of factors, such as: